churchillcui/AFCM/README.md

 2. "vignette_afcm.html": a vignette showing how to implement AFCM in NHANES.

-Other files are available in the online supplements of the paper.
+Other files are available in the online supplements.